titsitits/median-food-facts/README.md

 ### Usual products extraction

 In order to obtain a set of usual products, the number of occurrences for each unique product (after disambiguation) was counted.
 A threshold is arbitrarily defined to 5 occurrences of an identical name, to consider that product "usual".
-Based on this threshold, a subset of usual products was extracted from the initial dataset.
+Based on this threshold, a subset of usual products was extracted from the initial dataset, resulting in 131509 products (i.e. 12% of the original dataset).

 ### Median dataset extraction

 Many nutritional values are given for each product, with more or less consistent values.
 In order to obtain a robust estimate of the nutritional values for a unique product, a median is calculated on products corresponding to the same name.
 Median is used as it is known to filter noisy data.
 The more occurrences in the initial dataset, the more robust estimation of the product median nutritional facts.
 More usual products are therefore more prone to be more accurately described in this subset.

+A median dataset was extracted both the the usual product subset and the unfiltered dataset (including unusual products), resulting respectively in 8470 and 228649 products.

 ### Data augmentation through web crawling